TZstatsADS/Spr2017-proj2-grp3/app/README.md

 ### app folder

-The output directory contains the final shiny app
+The app directory contains the final shiny app